RagingRectangle/LeaderBot/README.md

 ## Config Setup
 - **serverName:** Custom name for your server.
 - **adminIDs:** List of Discord user IDs that can execute all commands.
-- **slashGuildIDs:** List of guild IDs where commands should be registered.

 Database:
   - **leaderboard:** Info pointing towards leaderboard database.